 Stewart Brown is back with his preview of the meeting below.

-Racing in Victoria is at Flemington on Saturday where the track is currently a Soft 5 but I would expect it to improve given the weather in the lead up to the meeting.
+Racing in Victoria is at Flemington on Saturday where the track is currently rated a Soft 5.
+Given the weather in the lead up I would expect it to stay around that mark or possibly a bit better given how well Flemington drains.

 Julian Vallance from Sportsbet takes us through some of the key factors which he uses with pricing upcoming horse races such as performance ratings.
 Check out his video from Sportsbet here. read more